 HoloHolo Charters has their office in the Eleele Shopping Center.
 This is off of Highway 50 before Hanapepe on Kauai's south shore.
 On the day you go you will check in and then drive to Port Allen Harbor.
 That is where the boat loads.
 The parking lot near the dock is not paved, but you will be able to drop off any non-mobile person closer to the boat.

 HoloHolo offers several types of tours.
-You can choose a 7 hour Niihau and Na Pali supertour which will cost $156 per adult, a 5½ hour Na Pali sail for $109, or a 3½ hour Na Pali sunset cruise for $79.
-Children's rates are slightly lower.
-Tax is not included in these prices.
+You can choose a 7 hour Niihau and Na Pali supertour, a 5 hour Na Pali sail, or a 3.5 hour Na Pali sunset cruise.
 We chose the Na Pali sunset cruise which is offered nightly.

 Snacks, beverages (including beer), and a pupus (appetizers) are available on board.
 The pupu platter was excellent.
 It included various breads, meats, vegitables, fruits and cheese, chicken wings and vegetarian egg rolls.
 This is included in the tour price.
 You will pay extra for other snacks and beverages.
 The bar is open as soon as the boat leaves the harbor.